All Episodes

 They weren't that vocal as the president is getting rid of regulations in the country.

-There weren't, you know, some of them they weren't that vocal about the executive order, except some of them saying, Oh, it's a Muslim ban when it wasn't.
+They weren't, you know, some of them, they weren't that vocal about the executive order, except some of them saying, oh, it's a Muslim ban when it wasn't.

-And um so now they're all coming out of the woodwork.
+And so now they're all coming out of the woodwork.

-And by the way, you notice the first target.
+And by the way, you notice their first target.

 What did I say if Trump had lost, Linda?

-So the there would have been my obituary written a hundred thousand times over.
+There would have been my obituary written 100,000 times over.

 You think those people have gone away from ever wanting to write my obituary in this business?